 After more than two years of a global pandemic, it’s become clear that investing in our health is one of the most important investments we can make: “When we realized that even the healthiest among us were susceptible to COVID-19, this created an urgency to spend money on our physical wellness,” says financial expert Tori Dunlap, founder of the financial education company Her First $100K and the host of the business podcast, Financial Feminist.
-It makes perfect sense: When everything feels uncertain, forking over hard-earned cash for supplements, fitness gear, or organic beauty products may feel like one of the only things we can do to ensure a safer, healthier future.
-And that gives us a sense of control.
+It makes perfect sense: When everything feels uncertain, forking over hard-earned cash for healthy food, supplements, fitness gear, or organic beauty products may feel like one of the only things we can do to ensure a safer, healthier future.
+And that gives us a sense of control (especially over our wellbeing).

 The Value of Wellness